vinaykumarvk/EKGproduct/replit.md

 ### Technical Implementations
 - **Conversational Threading**: A hybrid approach uses API-driven context chaining (`conversation_id` or `response_id`) for real-time context and PostgreSQL for persistent storage of threads and messages. `conversation_id` is prioritized for long-running context.
-- **Sliding Window Context**: Implements a 5-message sliding window that retrieves the last 5 Q&A pairs from the database and sends them as `chat_history` to the EKG API along with context IDs.
-This provides full conversation history for better context understanding while preventing excessive payload sizes.
+- **Sliding Window Context**: Implements a **3-message sliding window** that retrieves the last 3 Q&A pairs from the database and sends them as `chat_history` to the EKG API along with context IDs.
+This provides focused conversation history while preventing excessive payload sizes.
+- **Context Cleaning Pipeline**: Uses `cleanAnswer()` helper function to strip markdown formatting, HTML tags, citations, bold markers, timestamps, and Knowledge Graph tags from answers before sending as chat history.
+This ensures clean, readable context for the LLM.
+- **Meta-Instruction Enhancement**: For follow-up questions, automatically prepends meta-instructions asking the LLM to detect and clarify ambiguous references (pronouns like "this", "it", "that") using conversation history before providing the answer.
+This enables LLM-driven context enrichment.
-- **Context Payload Structure**: API requests include: (1) `conversation_id` for long-running threads, (2) `response_id` for chaining responses, and (3) `chat_history` array with last 5 Q&A pairs formatted as `{question, answer}` objects.
+- **Context Payload Structure**: API requests include: (1) `conversation_id` for long-running threads, (2) `response_id` for chaining responses, (3) `chat_history` array with last 3 cleaned Q&A pairs, and (4) meta-instruction-enhanced question for follow-ups.
 - **Frontend State Management**: Utilizes React with TanStack Query for data fetching, caching, optimistic UI updates, and automatic cache invalidation.
 - **Message Architecture**: Stores individual user and assistant messages, enabling flexible display and retrieval.
 - **Thread Management**: Automatically creates new threads, generates titles, allows switching, searching, and deleting threads, and updates last activity timestamps.
 Threads are filtered to show only the last 30 days for optimal performance.